JAIDEV123/Building-Chunker/README.md

 The setup for a flask application is pretty simple.
 Just run the following command:

-python3 main.py
+`python3 main.py
+`

 This should start a web server at localhost:5000/ Type this link into your broswer's URL field in order to view the application.

 Note: Whenever changes are made, the flask application must be restarted for the web server to reflect the updated changes.

+Run this command: `python3 tests.py` to ensure that the application behaves as required.
+This is also the command used by Travis to validate pull requests.

 ## Contributing

-Visit /Contribute to view the general contribution guidelines.
+Visit `/Contribute` to view the general contribution guidelines.
 We openly welcome first time contributors but do ensure that you follow the guidelines mentioned strictly.

 ## Authors